andis-sprinkis/xdg-open-simple/README.md

 # xdg-open-simple

-`xdg-open-simple` is a minimal fork of the `xdg-open` - the default utility of opening files and URLs on many Linux & Unix-like desktop operating systems.
+`xdg-open-simple` is a minimal fork of the `xdg-open` (the default utility of opening files and URLs on many Linux & Unix-like desktop operating systems).

 ## Properties of this fork